Citation in Community-Engaged Scholarship

 The Citation in Community-Engaged Scholarship is a collaboration between the Rochester Center for Community Leadership (RCCL), the dean of the College, and Arts, Sciences and Engineering (AS&E) academic programs.
 The program supports students, faculty, and community partners who combine teaching, research, and practice to build scholarship and address pressing issues facing communities locally, regionally, nationally, and globally.

 Through pursuing an academic citation in community-engaged scholarship, students passionate about integrated learning and responding to community-identified needs are able to design a course of study and practice that complements the Rochester Curriculum and their chosen areas of study.
 The citation is designed to contextualize abstract theories, develop critical skills, and challenge assumptions that will prepare them for their future at Rochester and beyond.
+The capstone project should address the needs of under-served communities beyond campus and it should build the capacity of the partner organization leaving them with assets that outlast the time during which the student is completing their capstone project.

 To receive the academic citation in community-engaged scholarship, students must complete the following requirements (minimum of 16 credits):